korero/corpora-gv/README.md

 extent possible under law, Christopher Lewin and Adrian Cain have [waived](https://creativecommons.org/publicdomain/zero/1.0/) all copyright and related or neighboring rights to this corpus.
-This work is published from the Isle of Man.
+This work is published from the Isle of Man. — 12,288 tokens